retrixe/IveBot/README.md

 **Requires Node.js 24.x or higher.**

 It includes many different and useful commands, from games to tools, utilities, fun commands, moderation and even a `/ai` command which generates text responses to inputs.
-It also uses Next.js to provide a web dashboard as part of the bot itself.
+It also has a web dashboard with various features like auto role, public roles and join/leave messages.

 <hr />
 <details><summary>Commands</summary>